vandrada/csb/chromoprocessor/README.md

     samtools mpileup 1.bam 2.bam [...] n.bam | java -jar VarScan > out.vcf

 The resulting VCF files--one for each region--will be in `vcf/`.
+In order to pass arguments to `samtools` and `VarScan` use a `samtools.conf` and `varscan.conf` file.
+For more information see Notes below.

 # Dependencies
 ## Python Modules